 The disparity is driven by three interlocking biases, none of which have a scientific basis.

 Perceived controllability shapes response.
 Weiner’s Attribution Model explains the mechanism: conditions perceived as uncontrollable, like dyslexia, elicit support.
-Conditions perceived as controllable, like behavioural differences, elicit blame.
+Conditions perceived as controllable, like behavioural differences, elicit blame (Weiner et al., 1988).
+A recent replication with over 800 participants confirmed the original findings: higher perceived controllability led to increased blame and anger and decreased willingness to help (Yeung & Feldman, 2022).
 The perception is wrong — the neuroscience confirms these responses are not under voluntary control — but it determines institutional behaviour nonetheless.

 Thomas Nagel’s concept of moral luck applies directly: people cannot be morally assessed for what is not their fault.
 Being born with a visible disability versus an invisible one represents what Nagel calls “constitutive moral luck” — unchosen characteristics that profoundly affect how you are judged.
 If we should not hold people responsible for factors beyond their control, treating emotional dysregulation as more blameworthy than a learning disability is philosophically incoherent.